 A backhoe loader typically has a tractor, loader, and a backhoe.
-Like the name suggests the backhoe does take center stage, but each part contributes to make one amazing addition to any equipment fleet.
-The loader, for example, can move heavy dirt and the tracker can rotate 200 degrees.
+Like the name suggests the backhoe does take center stage, but each part contributes to making one amazing addition to any equipment fleet.
+The loader, for example, can move the heavy dirt and the tracker can rotate 200 degrees.

 Are you removing old asphalt?
 Cold planers can strip away old roads with ease.
 They do this by rotating a big drum that grinds the pavement and then cuts it.
 The loose pavement is then pushed to the center of the rotating drum and fed to an attached conveyor belt.